curriculumio/design/process/define.md

 Why? - The vehicle was not maintained according to the recommended service schedule. (fifth why, a root cause)

 Taken from Wikipedia

+“Design is a solution to a problem.
+Art is a question to a problem.” –John Maeda